 Diet: | Omnivore |

-The ostrich is the first largest bird on earth.
+The ostrich is the first largest bird on Earth.
 Ostrich cannot fly with their heavy wings, but they can run at high speed using their legs.
-It lay the heaviest eggs weighing about 1.4kg.
-The bird was lawn all over the world for its feathers, which are decorative and used as feather dusters.
-Its skin is used for leather products, and its meat is marketed commercially, with its leanness a common marketing point.
-They mainly consume seeds, shrubs, grass, fruit, and flowers; occasionally, they also eat insects such as locusts.
+It lays the heaviest eggs weighing about 1.4kg.
+The bird is known all over the world for its feathers, which are decorative and used as feather dusters.